 - RIZ AHMED, (Emmy Award Winner)

-As an actor he has was nominated best actor at the Beverly Hills Film Festival and the S.O.Y.S.
-Film Festival for the film Persona.
+As an actor, he has been nominated for Best Actor at the Beverly Hills Film Festival for the film Persona.
 The film was also in the semi-finals for the Best Short category for the Academy Awards.
-Guadalupe the Virgin, another film he starred in, was named best film in the Mexico International Film Festival.
+Guadalupe the Virgin, another film he starred in, was named best film at the Mexico International Film Festival.

-Prior to Yale he trained at The Circle in the Square Theatre in New York City.
-He has studied with such legendary teachers as Paul Mann, Michael Howard, Kim Stanley, Nikos Psacharopoulos and Earle R. Gister.
-His New York stage credits include Come Back to the Five and Dime Jimmy Dean, The Flowing Peach, Romeo and Juliet, The Admiral Bashful, The Shrewing of Blanco Posnet, Molly, Andrew After Dark, Much Ado About Nothing, Faust, and The Colonization.
+Gregory’s New York stage credits include Broadway credits Come Back to the Five and Dime Jimmy Dean, The Flowing Peach, Romeo and Juliet, The Admiral Bashful, and The Shrewing of Blanco Posnet.
+Off-Broadway credits include Molly, Andrew After Dark, Much Ado About Nothing, Faust, and The Colonization.
 Regional credits include work at the Yale Repertory Theater and The Yale School of Drama: A Midsummer Night’s Dream, King Lear, King John, Measure for Measure, Three Sisters, and A Ride Across Lake Constance, to name a few.
-Among his directing credits are Dolores and Sisters at the Company of Angels and the west coast premiere of John Ford Noonan’s POPPS.
+Among his directing credits are Dolores and Sisters at the Company of Angels and the West Coast premiere of John Ford Noonan’s POPPS.

 WHY CHOOSE BERG STUDIOS?